wso2/docs-ei/en/micro-integrator/docs/references/connectors/db-event-inbound-endpoint/db-event-inbound-endpoint-example.md

     <img src="../../../../assets/img/connectors/download-zip.png" width="200" alt="Download ZIP">
 </a>

+!!! tip
+    You may need to update the database details and make other such changes before deploying and running this project.

 ## Deploying on WSO2 Enterprise Integrator

 1. Navigate to the [connector store](https://store.wso2.com/store/assets/esbconnector/list) and search for `DB Event Listener`.
 Click on `DB Event Listener` and download the .jar file by clicking on `Download Inbound Endpoint`.
 Copy this .jar file into the <PRODUCT-HOME>/lib folder.